 The slide presentation started with several traditional examples to provide an understanding of the evolution from traditional to contemporary art.
 Traditional Chinese art has three main categories: flowers, birds and people.
 There is no still life.
-What we in the west call landscape painting in Chinese art is called mountains and water.
+What we in the west call landscape painting in Chinese called mountains art is and water.
 It was very important that all paintings had to be signed.
 Without a signature it was not complete.